Follow Us On:

 - Muslim Unity Board

-When Khilafat movement came to an end with that short honeymoon of Hindu Muslim unity came to an end as well.
-Then there arose conflicts in between Hindus and Muslims.
+When the Khilafat movement came to an end with that short honeymoon of Hindu Muslim unity came to an end as well.
+Then there arose conflicts between Hindus and Muslims.
 So Nawab Ismail Khan tried to reorganize Muslims.
-Dr Saif uddin kachlo arranged all parties’ conference in the presidency of Nawab Ismail Khan from 16-19th July 1925, at Amritsar.
-Although Nawab Ismail Khan was not much good orator but he wrote his speech by himself.
-In his speech he said that he said that now Muslim league is the only party which can protect the rights of the Muslims.
+Dr. Saif Uddin Kachlo arranged all parties’ conferences in the presidency of Nawab Ismail Khan from 16-19th July 1925, at Amritsar.
+Although Nawab Ismail Khan was not much good orator, he wrote his speech by himself.
+In his speech, he said that he said that now the Muslim league is the only party that can protect the rights of the Muslims.
 Nawab Ismail Khan participated in the conference of all parties on 2nd February 1928.
-Nawab participated in all the sessions of All Parties Conference whole-heartedly.
+Nawab participated in all the sessions of the All Parties Conference whole-heartedly.
 After that Maulana Muhammad Ali Jauhar called for a session of All Muslim Parties on 1st January 1929 in Delhi.
-Nawab Ismail Khan delivered a very heat touching an inspiring speech.
-In this session All India Muslim League, Khilafat Committee and Jamiat Ulema e Hind also participated.
+Nawab Ismail Khan delivered a very heart-touching and inspiring speech.
+In this session, the All India Muslim League, Khilafat Committee, and Jamiat Ulema e Hind also participated.
 From 1930 to 1935 it was a very tough time for Indian Muslims.
-By the efforts of Chaudary Khaleeq u Zaman there was built all India Muslim unity board in the presidency of Nawab Ismail khan in Lucknow.
-It’s 1st session was called on 15 or 16th of may in 1934.
-All the members of khilafat committee were also the members of Muslim league.
-Nawab Ismail Khan joint Muslim league in 1926, and then never left it on any occasion until the Pakistan came into being.
-After 1926, Nawab Ismail Khan never missed any session of all India Muslim league.
+By the efforts of Chaudary Khaleeq u Zaman, there was built all India Muslim unity board in the presidency of Nawab Ismail Khan in Lucknow.
+Its 1st session was called on May 15 or 16, 1934.
+All the members of the khilafat committee were also the members of Muslim league.
+Nawab Ismail Khan joined the Muslim league in 1926, and then never left it on any occasion until Pakistan came into being.
+After 1926, Nawab Ismail Khan never missed any session of the All-India Muslim League.
 He was with Jinnah on every occasion and never let him alone.
-Nawab Ismail Khan also acknowledged Pakistan resolution which was presented by Chaudary Khaleeq u zaman in 1940 at minar e Pakistan Lahore.
-He was also the chairman of committee of action.
-In 1945-50 Nawab was the member of Indian legislative assembly.
-In 1950-52 he was the member of Indian parliament.
-He was also the vice chancellor of Muslim university Aligarh from October 1947 to November 1948.
-On 14th august 1947 Pakistan came into existence.
-Nawab Ismail Khan refused to migrate to Pakistan for the welfare of Indian Muslims.
-After the creation of Pakistan he came twice a time to Pakistan.
-First time in 1951-53 and second time in 1955-56.
-He died on 28th of June 1958 at the age of 74 year in Mustafa castle at Meerut, U.P India.
-He was buried in family graveyard at the shrine of Hazrat Nizam uddin Auliya.
+Nawab Ismail Khan also acknowledged the Pakistan Resolution.
+He was also the chairman of the committee of action.
+In 1945-50 Nawab was a member of the Indian legislative assembly.
+In 1950-52 he was a member of the Indian parliament.
+He was also the vice-chancellor of Muslim university Aligarh from October 1947 to November 1948.
+After the partition of India, Nawab Ismail Khan refused to migrate to Pakistan for the welfare of Indian Muslims.
+After the creation of Pakistan, he came twice a time to Pakistan.
+First time in 1951-53 and the second time in 1955-56.
+He died on June 28, 1958, at the age of 74 years in Mustafa castle at Meerut, U.P India.
+He was buried in the family graveyard at the shrine of Hazrat Nizam Uddin Auliya.